How well do you know your Voice-Over Jargon?

 What is important to remember with the BSF is that this is arranged before the booking.
-A BSF may be a minimum set rate or is made in accordance with the duration of material or the word count of the script.
-You can explore BSF in greater detail here.
+A BSF may be a minimum set rate or is made according to the duration of material or the script's word count.

 2. Rights/ IP (Intellectual Property)

-There is some contention as to how this extends to one’s own voice, but it is certain that the use of one’s voice in a commercial capacity, particularly in the case of electronic devices or toys is definitely the Intellectual Property of the artist unless these rights are purchased in whole under contract by a customer.
+How this pertains to an actor's voice is a matter of some contention.
+Still, it is certain that the use of one’s voice in a commercial capacity, particularly in the case of electronic devices or toys, is the Intellectual Property of the artist unless these rights are purchased in whole under contract by a customer.

-The ownership of your own vocal audio performance means that it must be licensed from you, making you, the artist, privy to certain assurances. i.e. that you will be remunerated for its use, and reuse when expired because your performance belongs to you.
+The ownership of your own vocal audio performance means that it must be licensed by you.
+This makes the artist privy to certain assurances, i.e. entitled to reimbursement for its use and reuse, after licence expiration.

 3. Usage/Licencing Fee

 Another essential piece of voice-over jargon for the business side of things.
 This refers to a business’ access to the rights to use voice-over audio over periods of time.

 If a voice is licenced for two years, the recurring usage of that voice in the project after that agreed upon time period will require renewal.
 This renewal will remunerate the actor again for their extended services as a continued proponent to the extended success of the project.

 This is relatively common for ventures that have larger audiences.
 There is a trend for customers trying to own the audio usage rights in perpetuity, but we always recommend against this.
 Any respectable business should, in turn, respect the rights of the artists they are hiring.